 In relation to LU then the number of animals are calculated based on the annual average weight of an animal in that livestock class and excretion is estimated using national excretion data.

 The excretion data from Velthof et al. (2015) were used to calculate the amount of Total N excreted per head of livestock when no excretion data were provided for the livestock category in the publication.
-The rationale for using these data was that they report excretion calculated with the NIR model from the IPCC guidelines, this model calculate N-excretion as the difference in N intake and N retention in livestock and livestock products.
+The rationale for using these data was that they report excretion calculated with the NIR model from the IPCC guidelines, this model calculates N-excretion as the difference in N intake and N retention in livestock and livestock products.
 To calculate the TAN excretion the ratio of TAN to total–N excreted in EMEP/EEA air pollutant emission inventory guidebook (2016) is used.

-If the emission is given per LU and average weight of animals in the livestock category are not given, so that number of animals per LU cannot be calculated then the EUROSTAT definition of number of animals per LU is used (Annex 2).
+If the emission is given per LU and average weight of animals in the livestock category are not given, so that number of animals per LU cannot be calculated, then the EUROSTAT definition of number of animals per LU is used (Annex 2).

-If emission is given in heat producing units (HPU) then it is assumed that one HPU equal to animals heat production of 1000 W at environmental temperature of 20C; For a dairy cow of 600 kg that produce about 30-35L/ milk that will be ca. 1.45 HPU per LU.
+If the emission is given in heat producing units (HPU) then it is assumed that one HPU equal to animals heat production of 1000 W at environmental temperature of 20C; For a dairy cow of 600 kg that produce about 30-35L/ milk that will be c.
+1.45 HPU per LU.

 Cattle litter systems